 Instructions

 - Start by using the cut file to cut your pieces from glitter heat transfer vinyl.
 Be sure to mirror the mats before cutting and cut with the good side down on your mat.
-You can read more about the basics of cutting iron-on here.
 Once cut, you will need to weed away all excess from around your design as well as the centers of letters.

 - Then position your design on the potholder.